The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/faq.md

     answer: "[The 6.x Guide](/jobs/tanks/warrior/basic-guide/)"
   - question: What do I meld?
     answer: Check the [Stat Priority](/jobs/tanks/warrior/stat-priority/) page!
+  - question: Tenacity over Direct Hit?
+    answer: "Direct Hit as a stat only increases the DH Rate% of the skills, and not the damage.\r

+      As we have multiple skills that already have baked-in Direct Hit, any DH melds quickly lose value, giving Tenacity a chance to shine (dimly). \

+      Tenacity increases all damage dealt, much like Determination.
+While it offers some mitigation bonuses, it is often very little and near impossible to observe due to the game already having a 5% variance in incoming damage.  "
+  - question: How much Skill Speed do I need?
+    answer: "We don't need it.
+Maybe only for comfy reasons such as fight phasing or oGCD lineups etc.  \r

+      oGCD lineups referring to situations where our GCD and oGCDs come up at the same time, forcing us to delay one or the other."
+  - question: Warrior uses weird Melds, and I play other tanks?
+    answer: "Meld WAR, use DH in non-WAR weapons.  \r

+      Consider melding SkS somewhere if your other tanks need it.
+WARs don't.  \r

+      Warrior loses more with DH melds, than other tanks lose with Det melds."
 authors:
   - Balance-WAR-Staff
 ---